Catherine of Aragon: Spelling of her name

 Her baptismal name was "Catalina", but "Katherine" was soon the accepted form in England after her marriage to Arthur.
 Catherine herself signed her name "Katherine", "Katherina", "Katharine" and sometimes "Katharina".
 In a letter to her, Arthur, her husband, addressed her as "Princess Katerine".
 Her daughter Queen Mary I called her "Quene Kateryn", in her will.
-Rarely were names, particularly first names, written in an exact manner during the sixteenth century and it is evident from Catherine's own letters that different variations were used.
+Names, particularly first names, were rarely spelt consistently during the sixteenth century, and it is evident from Catherine's own letters that different variations were used.
 Loveknots built into his various palaces by her husband, Henry VIII, display the initials "H & K", (Note: As Latin inscriptions were used in structures, a "C" represented the numeral 100, so a "K" was used instead.
 The same was applied during the time of Henry II of France and his wife Catherine de' Medici during her state entry in Paris on 18 June 1549.) as do other items belonging to Henry and Catherine, including gold goblets, a gold salt cellar, basins of gold, and candlesticks.
 Her tomb in Peterborough Cathedral is marked "Katharine Queen of England".